dougbtv/dougbtv.github.io/_posts/2017-05-30-vnf-asterisk-kubernetes.markdown

 * Persistent storage
 * Git (and your favorite editor) on the master
 * Ansible (if you're using my lab playbooks) on "some convenient machine"
+* Approximately 5 gigs free for docker images

 You're going to need a Kubernetes lab environment that has some persistent storage available.
-Generally my articles also assume a CentOS environment, and while that may not be entirely applicable here, you should know that's where I start from.
+Generally my articles also assume a CentOS environment, and while that may not be entirely applicable here, you should know that's where I start from and might color some of the ancillary tools that I employ.

 Additionally, you need git (and probably your favorite text editor) on the master node of your cluster.